tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/pandoc-use.md

 ## Overview

-[Pandoc](https://www.pandoc.org/) is a powerful command-line tool for converting documents between various formats.
-It supports a wide range of formats, including Markdown, HTML, LaTex, Word, Jupyter notebooks (.ipynb), PowerPoint, and many others.
-Pandoc can convert complex syntaxes, such as LaTeX math, document metadata, and tables, and more.
+[Pandoc](https://www.pandoc.org/) is a powerful command-line tool designed for converting documents between a wide range of formats, including Markdown, HTML, LaTeX (PDF), Word, Jupyter notebooks (.ipynb), and PowerPoint.
+It can handle complex syntaxes, such as LaTeX math, document metadata, and tables, making it an incredibly versatile choice for various document conversion needs.

 {{% summary %}}

-*Some of its useful features*:
+*Key features are*:

 - Easy and quick to use, directly from the command line
-- Converts between numerous documents formats
+- Converts numerous document formats
 - Free and open-source
 - Highly customizable with extensions
-- Allows for custom templates for consistent templates
+- Allows custom templates for consistent formatting
 - Supports citations and bibliographies
-- Creating slide slows with LaTeX Beamer or PowerPoint
+- Create slideshows with LaTeX Beamer or PowerPoint

-The [Pandoc User guide](https://pandoc.org/MANUAL#), on which this article is based, is very extensive but provides information on everything.
-Use the Search (Ctrl+F) function to find something specifically easier.
+For detailed information on all available options, refer to the [Pandoc User Guide](https://pandoc.org/MANUAL#).
+To quickly find specific topics in this extensive document, use the Search (`Ctrl+F`) function!

 {{% /summary %}}

 ## How to install Pandoc

-Refer to [this TSH guide](/install/pandoc) for instructions on setting up Pandoc.
+Refer to [this TSH Guide](/install/pandoc) for instructions on setting up Pandoc.

 ## How to use it

-To demonstrate how Pandoc can handle formatting and produce a polished outputs, let's convert a basic Markdown file to a PDF.
-First, save the following content in a file named `example.md`:
+To demonstrate how to use Pandoc, we'll convert a basic Markdown file to a PDF.

+1. Save the following content in a file named `example.md`:

 {{% codeblock %}}